 Make your own soy candles

-This grey sugar bowl – with an iridescent glaze and tomato red trim – was actually something I scooped up at from the good neighbor shed.
-I had to save it – it was too beautiful to get trashed.
+This grey sugar bowl – with an iridescent glaze and tomato red trim – was actually something I scooped up free at the landfill.
+I had to save it because it was too beautiful to get trashed.

 DIY soy candle tutorial